Call for Book Chapters

 current state-of-the-art advancements and architectures.
 It also highlights

 general open issues in these vibrant fields.

-* The second part (How SDN Helps Big-Data) is focused on several ways
+* The second part (How SDN Helps Big-Data) is focused on several

-further split into several chapters, each focusing on how SDN helps a
+is further split into several chapters, each focusing on how SDN helps a

 specific "V" in the Big-Data terminology.

 * The third section (How Big-Data Helps SDN) is focused on several

 Big-Data Analytics that help SDN make better resource allocation decisions.